 The handle on crank windows can be detached.
 You can simply unscrew the crank handle or just pull it right off (without damaging it).
 If you need to open the window again, simply re-attach the handle.

-Window guard are essentially bars that are fixed on to the window to prevent your child from falling through.
+Window guards are essentially bars that are fixed on to the window to prevent your child from falling through.
 One example of a window guard is The Guardian Angel Window Guard, which is designed to fit just about any type of window.

-Parents should also be mindful of window sills, because children can hit their heads on the sharp edges.
+Parents should also be mindful of window sills because children can hit their heads on the sharp edges.
 There is no way to protect your child from the window sill entirely apart from restricting access.

 If a window has already been damaged, it is best to replace the window—preferably with one that can be easily childproofed.
 It is impossible to eliminate all dangers from your home, but taking precautionary steps to make your windows safer will certainly help reduce the risks that your child faces each day.
 If you would like to learn more about window safety, be sure to get in touch with our staff.